 ABCD believes that while care for those with type 1 diabetes may take place in different settings, that care should be of a universally high standard, and should explicitly involve access to consultant-led specialist teams, experienced in the management of type 1 diabetes.
-This document outlines the care which should be provided to this vulnerable group of people, and will underpin future discussion on how that care should best be delivered.

 I am grateful to Patrick Sharp and Anne Kilvert and their co-authors for this ABCD position statement.
+It outlines the basics of care that should be delivered to people with type 1 diabetes, irrespective of where that care is delivered.
 The document is designed to complement national guidance, in particular the NICE 2015 guideline Type 1 diabetes in adults:diagnosis and management nice.org.uk/guidance/ng17.
 It will serve as a welcome reference for specialist providers and for those commissioning services for type 1 diabetes.